synfinatic/aws-sso-cli/README.md

 AWS SSO CLI makes it easy to manage your shell environment variables allowing you to access the AWS API using CLI tools.
-Unlike the official AWS tooling, `aws-sso` does not require defining named profiles in your `~/.aws/config` for each and every role you wish to assume which can be difficult to manage and use.
+Unlike the official AWS tooling, the `aws-sso` command does not require defining named profiles in your `~/.aws/config` for each and every role you wish to assume which can be difficult to manage and use.

 Instead, it focuses on making it easy to select a role via CLI arguments or via an interactive auto-complete experience with automatic and user-defined